-Hutchinson Community College has announced the honor rolls for the Fall 2014 semester, including grades through the end of the interterm session.
-1,317 students have been honored with selection to the two honor roll listings, with 663 achieving the President's Honor Roll with a 4.0 grade point average for the semester.
+Hutchinson Community College has announced the honor rolls for the Spring 2013 semester, including grades through the end of the interterm session.
+1,327 students have been honored with selection to the two honor roll listings, with 626 achieving the Vice President's Honor Roll with at least a 3.5 grade point average for the semester.